voov/R7/README.md

 Incredibly small multi-purpose RESTful PHP framework.
 The main idea behind R7 was to create the smallest, and fastest PHP framework designed to handle RESTful calls.

+## License

+The package is licensed under the permissive New BSD license.
+You may use it in open-source and in commercial products equally.
+For more information read LICENSE.md

 ## Design
 The R7 is based around Routes and Responses.
 Every route is essentially a URL path that can have Rails like URL parameters.
 Routes can be created by using either creating a new object or using the `create` method